 - 6. The owner/operator shall notify the Office of Air Resources, in writing, of any noncompliance with the terms of this permit within 30 calendar days of becoming aware of such occurrence and supply the Director with the following information: - a.
 The name and location of the facility; - b.
-The subject source(s) that caused the noncompliance with the permit term; - c.
+The subject source(s) that caused the noncompliance with the permit term;

+- c.
 The time and date of first observation of the incident of noncompliance; - d.
 The cause and expected duration of the incident of noncompliance; - e.
-The estimated rate of emissions (expressed in lbs/hr or lbs/day) during the incident and the operating data and calculations used in estimating the emission rate.
+The estimated rate of emissions (expressed in lbs/hr or lbs/day) during the incident and the operating data and calculations used in estimating the emission rate. - f.

-- f.
 The proposed corrective actions and schedule to correct the conditions causing the incidence of noncompliance. - 7.
-All records required as a condition of this approval must be made available to the Office of Air Resources or its representative upon request.
-These records must be maintained for a minimum of five years after the date of each record. - F. Other Permit Conditions - 1.
+All records required as a condition of this permit shall be maintained for a minimum of five years after the date of each record and shall be made available to representatives of the Office of Air Resources upon request. - F. Other Permit Conditions - 1.
 To the extent consistent with the requirements of this approval and applicable Federal and State laws, the emergency generator shall be designed, constructed and operated in accordance with the representation of the equipment in the permit application. - 2.
 Employees of the Office of Air Resources and its authorized representatives shall be allowed to enter the facility at all times for the purpose of inspecting any air pollution source, investigating any condition it believes may be causing air pollution or examining any records required to be maintained by the Office of Air Resources. - 3.
 At all times, including periods of startup, shutdown and malfunction, the owner/operator shall, to the extent practicable, maintain and operate the emergency generator in a manner consistent with good air pollution control practice for minimizing emissions.
-Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the Office of Air Resources which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures and inspection of the emergency generator.
+Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the Office of Air Resources which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures and inspection of the emergency generator. - 4.
+The owner/operator is subject to the requirements of 40 CFR 60, Subpart A (General Provisions) and Subpart IIII (Standards of Performance for Stationary Compression Ignition Internal Combustion Engines).
+Compliance with all applicable provisions therein is required.